A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Problem formulation

 \subsubsection{Closest point projection}

-In the considered \btssfull coupling problem, \cf Figure~\ref{fig:problem_formulation:btssc_problem}, no requirements on the initial beam position relative to the solid surface exist.
-This is illustrated in \Cref{fig:problem:btss_possible}.
-Obviously, the coupling scheme has to be applicable to cases where the beam centerline curve lies on the solid surface, \cf \Cref{fig:problem:btss_possible:curved_wo_offset}, and cases where the beam centerline is offset by the \cs radius in surface normal direction, \cf \Cref{fig:problem:btss_possible:curved}.
-However, also general cases, where no strict requirements on the reference placement of the beam centerline relative to the solid surface are made, are considered in the presented coupling schemes, \cf \Cref{fig:problem:btss_possible:flipped}.
-The only requirement considered in this work is a unique closest point projection of each beam centerline point onto the solid surface.
+In the considered \btssfull coupling problem, \cf Figure~\ref{fig:problem_formulation:btssc_problem}, no requirements on the initial beam position relative to the surface exist.
+This is illustrated for both considered scenarios, \btsso and \btssh, in \Cref{fig:problem:btss_possible}.
+The coupling scheme must be applicable to cases where the beam centerline curve lies on the surface (\cf \Cref{fig:problem:btss_possible:curved_wo_offset,fig:problem:btss_possible:curved_wo_offset_shell}) and to cases where the beam centerline is offset by a physically motivated distance in the surface normal direction (\cf \Cref{fig:problem:btss_possible:curved,fig:problem:btss_possible:curved_shell}).
+Additionally, the presented coupling schemes also account for general cases without strict requirements on the reference placement of the beam centerline relative to the surface (\cf \Cref{fig:problem:btss_possible:flipped,fig:problem:btss_possible:flipped_shell}).
+The only requirement considered in this work is a unique closest point projection of each beam centerline point onto the surface.
 For the envisioned application cases, it can be assumed that a unique solution of the closest point projection exists in the vicinity of each beam centerline point $\rbeamO$, \cf \cite{Konyukhov2008}.
-In order to formulate the closest point projection, the solid surface is parameterized with the two surface parameter coordinates $\xisurface \in \R{}$ and~$\etasurface \in \R{}$.
-In the reference configuration each point $\rbeamO(\xibeampaper)$ on the beam centerline is assigned to a corresponding closest point $\Xsolid(\xisurfaceCpp, \etasurfaceCpp)$ on the solid surface, where $\xisurfaceCpp = \xisurfaceCpp(\xibeampaper)$ and $\etasurfaceCpp = \etasurfaceCpp(\xibeampaper)$ are the surface parameter coordinates of the closest point.
+In the reference configuration each point $\rbeamO(\xibeampaper)$ on the beam centerline is assigned to a corresponding closest point $\Xsolid(\xisurfaceCpp, \etasurfaceCpp)$ on the surface, where $\xisurfaceCpp = \xisurfaceCpp(\xibeampaper)$ and $\etasurfaceCpp = \etasurfaceCpp(\xibeampaper)$ are the surface parameter coordinates of the closest point.
 The closest point can be found by formulating a unilateral minimal distance problem in the reference configuration:

 with

 The two orthogonality conditions obtained from the minimal distance problem \eqref{eq:problem_formulation:minimal_distance_problem} read

 For a given beam coordinate $\xibeampaper$, these conditions can be solved for the unknown surface coordinates $\xisurface$ and $\etasurface$.
 The non-trivial solution of \eqref{eq:problem_formulation:orthogonality_conditions} requires the surface directors~$\dXsoliddxi = \pfracinline{\Xsolid}{\xisurface}$ and $\dXsoliddeta = \pfracinline{\Xsolid}{\etasurface}$ to be orthogonal to the relative vector between the surface point and the beam centerline point, \ie this relative vector is parallel to the outward pointing surface normal vector $\surfaceNormalO \in \R{3}$,